 The Cyber Security Growth Centre, AustCyber, is working with the sector to help increase collaboration, build capability, innovate and participate in globally competitive markets.

 - delivering the AustCyber Sector Competitiveness Plan

 - providing domestic and international collaboration opportunities through events such as GovPitch

-- co-funding over 25 industry-led collaborative projects through a A$15 Projects Fund
+- co-funding over 25 industry-led collaborative projects through a A$15 million Projects Fund

 - fostering Australia’s cyber capability development through a national network of Cyber Security Innovation Nodes.